How your microbiota affects vaginal and urinary tract health

 How does your urovaginal microbiota become unbalanced?

-In most areas, it is best to have a diverse microbiota made up of a wide variety of microbes.
-In the urovaginal tract, however, it is generally best to have mostly lactobacilli (2).
+In most areas, specifically the gut microbiome, it is best to have a diverse microbiota, so a good mix of different microbes.
+In the urovaginal tract, however, it is generally best to have mostly lactobacilli (2) with Lactobacillus Crispatus being the one associated with good health.
 Lactobacilli thrive in the vagina where they use vaginal mucins as a food source.
-These lactobacilli fill the niche of the vagina, forming a layer that physically prevents other microbes from accessing vaginal cells and growing into an active infection.
+These lactobacilli fill the niche of the vagina, forming a layer that physically prevents other microbes from accessing vaginal cells (Basically taking up space.
+Imagine a fully booked restaurant with no seats.) to stop an invasion, disruption and potentially the onset of an active infection.
 Lactobacilli also produce lactic acid.
 This is why the optimal vaginal pH is quite acidic, around pH 4 - 4.5.
 This acid acts as a chemical barrier against pathogens.
-The diagram below shows how bacteria from the gut can travel from the rectum to the vagina.
-This is very rarely a result of poor hygiene, but rather an unfortunate effect of anatomy.
-Women generally have a short urethra and a very short distance between the anus and vagina, with no external genitalia (like testicles) forming a physical barrier against pathogens.
+In order for Lactobacilli to work, it is therefore essential, they

 Why does Lactobacillus not protect against infections?